 Simon R. Green'sSecret Histories is about Shaman Bond, aka Edwin "Eddie" Drood, black sheep of an ancient, superpowerful family (the Droods) that protects humanity from its nightmares.
-The books are a take-off the James Bond books by Ian Fleming with a supernatural element to them.
+The books are a take-off of Ian Fleming's James Bond books with a supernatural element to them.

 Sunwrack — For putting out the stars one at a time.